Return to Previous Page

 Species List

 The following birds have been spotted from our boat trips or the Homer Spit.
-For a complete species list (updated April 2002) see Checklist, Birds of Kachemak Bay, Alaska
+This list has been updated April 2014.
+For a complete species list see Checklist, Birds of Kachemak Bay, Alaska

 Species Comments